 Pentaho has certified that its use of personal information conforms to the principles of the EU-U.S. Privacy Shield agreement.
-To view our certification, and learn more about Privacy Shield, please visit www.privacyshield.gov.
+To learn more about Privacy Shield, please visit www.privacyshield.gov.

 By submitting your data to us, you provide your explicit consent to the use of your personal information in accordance with this Privacy Statement.

 This Privacy Statement applies to personal data collected from you:

 - (a) when you visit our website at www.pentaho.com and any other websites administered by Pentaho (“Websites”);

 - (b) in the course of conducting marketing activities; and

 - (c) when providing products and services to you.

 The Websites contain links to other websites, which may be owned or controlled by Pentaho' affiliates or unrelated third parties (including but not limited to websites administered by Pentaho’s employees).
 Please note that the privacy policies of these linked websites may differ from those of Pentaho.
 Pentaho is not responsible for the manner in which your personal information is processed by any linked website which will be governed by the terms of their respective privacy policies.